swiftlang/swift-evolution/proposals/0311-task-locals.md

       |[child-task-4] ()
 ```

-Where many tasks can exist however they do not contribute any new task local values to the chain.
-Thanks to task locals being immutable at task creation, we can guarantee that their known values never change, and thus we can optimize lookups from all tasks whose parent's do not contribute any additional task local values.
+Where many tasks can exist however they do not contribute any new task-local values to the chain.
+Thanks to task locals being immutable at task creation, we can guarantee that their known values never change, and thus we can optimize lookups from all tasks whose parent's do not contribute any additional task-local values.

-Specifically, at creation time of e.g. `child-task-3` we can notice that the parent (`child-task-2`) does not have any task local values, and thus we can directly point at *its* parent instead: `child-task-1`, which indeed does contribute some values.
-More generally, the rule is expressed as pointing "up" to the first parent task that actually has any task local values defined.
+Specifically, at creation time of e.g. `child-task-3` we can notice that the parent (`child-task-2`) does not have any task-local values, and thus we can directly point at *its* parent instead: `child-task-1`, which indeed does contribute some values.
+More generally, the rule is expressed as pointing "up" to the first parent task that actually has any task-local values defined.
 Thanks to this, looking up `requestID` from `child-task-4` is only costing a single "hop" right into `child-task-1` which happens to define this key.
 If it didn't contain the key we were looking for, we would continue this search (including skipping empty tasks) until a detached task is reached.

 This approach is highly optimized for the kinds of use-cases such values are used for.
 Specifically, the following assumptions are made about the access patterns to such values:

-- **relatively few tasks read task local values**
+- **relatively few tasks read task-local values**
-  - there usually is one "root task" which has the task local information set, and hundreds or thousands of small child tasks (throughout the lifetime of the "root") which may or may not read the value,
+  - there usually is one "root task" which has the task-local information set, and hundreds or thousands of small child tasks (throughout the lifetime of the "root") which may or may not read the value,
-  - _most_ child tasks do not read the task local information; and even in tracing situations where potentially many tasks will read the value, this is only true in a fraction of the code's executions,
+  - _most_ child tasks do not read the task-local information; and even in tracing situations where potentially many tasks will read the value, this is only true in a fraction of the code's executions,
   - **conclusion**: it is not worth aggressively copying the values into all child tasks; taking a small performance hit during lookups is acceptable.
 - **there may be many tasks 'between' the task binding the values, and those reading them**
-  - quite often, values are set by a framework or runtime "once" before offering control flow to user code; usually none of the user-code adds any task local values, but only uses the existing ones (e.g. in logging or tracing)
+  - quite often, values are set by a framework or runtime "once" before offering control flow to user code; usually none of the user-code adds any task-local values, but only uses the existing ones (e.g. in logging or tracing)
   - **conclusion**: the "skip task-local 'empty' tasks" optimization is worth it,
-- **tasks should never have to worry about "racing" access to task local values**
+- **tasks should never have to worry about "racing" access to task-local values**
-  - tasks must always be able to call `Task.local(_:)` and get predictable values back; specifically, this means that a task _must not_ be able to mutate its task-local values -- because child tasks run concurrently with it, this would mean that a child task invoking `Task.local(_:)` twice, could get conflicting results, leading to a confusing programming model
+  - tasks must always be able to call `Lib.myValue` and get predictable values back; specifically, this means that a task _must not_ be able to mutate its task-local values — because child tasks run concurrently with it, this would mean that a child task invoking `Lib.myValue` twice, could get conflicting results, leading to a confusing programming model
-  - **conclusion**: task local storage must be initialized at task creation time and cannot be mutated, values may only be "bound" by creating new scopes/tasks.
+  - **conclusion**: task-local storage must be initialized at task creation time and cannot be mutated, values may only be "bound" by creating new scopes/tasks.

-> Note: This approach is similar to how Go's `Context` objects work -- they also cannot be mutated, but only `With(...)` copied, however the copies actually form a chain of contexts, all pointing to their parent context.
+> Note: This approach is similar to how Go's `Context` objects work — they also cannot be mutated, but only `With(...)` copied, however the copies actually form a chain of contexts, all pointing to their parent context.
 In Swift, we simply reuse the Concurrency model's inherent `Task` abstraction to implement this pattern.

 #### Child task and value lifetimes

-It is also important to note that no additional synchronization is needed on the internal implementation of the task local value stack / linked-list.
+It is also important to note that no additional synchronization is needed on the internal implementation of the task-local value stack / linked-list.
 This is because we strongly rely on guarantees of structured concurrency.
 Specifically, we exploit the guarantee that:

 > *By the time the scope exits, the child task must either have completed, or it will be implicitly awaited.* When the scope exits via a thrown error, the child task will be implicitly cancelled before it is awaited.

 Thanks to this guarantee child tasks may directly point at the head of the stack of their parent (or super-parent), and we need not implement any additional house-keeping for those references.
-We know that the parent task will always have values we pointed to from child tasks (defined within a `withLocal` body) present, and the child tasks are guaranteed to complete before the `withLocal` returns.
-We use this to automatically pop bound values from the value stack as we return from the `withLocal` function, this is guaranteed to be safe, since by that time, all child tasks must have completed and no-one will refer to the task local-values at that point anymore.
+We know that the parent task will always have values we pointed to from child tasks (defined within a `withValue` body) present, and the child tasks are guaranteed to complete before the `withValue` returns.
+We use this to automatically pop bound values from the value stack as we return from the `withValue` function, this is guaranteed to be safe, since by that time, all child tasks must have completed and no-one will refer to the task-local values at that point anymore.

 ##### Task-local value item allocations

 It is worth calling out that the `withValue(_:) { ... }` API style enables crucial performance optimizations for internal storage of those tasks.

-Since the lifetime of values is bounded by the scope of a `withValue` function along with guarantees made by structured concurrency wrt. to parent/child task lifetimes, we are able to use task-local allocation mechanisms, which avoid using the system allocator directly and can be vastly more efficient than global allocation (e.g. malloc).
+Since the lifetime of values is bounded by the scope of a `withValue` function along with guarantees made by structured concurrency with reference to parent/child task lifetimes, we are able to use task-local allocation mechanisms, which avoid using the system allocator directly and can be vastly more efficient than global allocation (e.g. malloc).

-### Similarities and differences with SwiftUI `Environment`
+### Similarities and differences with SwiftUI's `Environment`

-Readers may be aware of SwiftUI's type [SwiftUI Environment](https://developer.apple.com/documentation/swiftui/environment) which seemingly has a very similar purpose, however it is more focused on the view hierarchies, rather than "flow of a value _through_ asynchronous calls" which this API is focused on.
+Readers may be aware of SwiftUI's type [SwiftUI's Environment](https://developer.apple.com/documentation/swiftui/environment) which seemingly has a very similar purpose, however it is more focused on the view hierarchies, rather than "flow of a value _through_ asynchronous calls" which this API is focused on.

 One may think about the difference how these APIs differ in terms of where the "parent/child" relationship is represented.

-SwiftUI's environment considers relationships between views, while task local values are about the relationship of asynchronous tasks.
+SwiftUI's environment considers relationships between views, while task-local values are about the relationship of asynchronous tasks.
 So while the general idea is similar, the actual semantics are quite different.
-It is best to visualize task local values as "following" the execution path, regardless where (in which specific asynchronous function or actor) that execution takes place.
+It is best to visualize task-local values as "following" the execution path, regardless where (in which specific asynchronous function or actor) that execution takes place.

 Swift UI's `@Environment` can be used to define and store custom values, like so: